-- 1. What happens to a person who is told to self-isolate and refuses? - 2.
-We need to identify patient liaisons who will assist the most vulnerable in self-isolating, travel to home community, ensuring their needs are cared for? - a.
+- 1. Visitors to our communities unnecessary travel puts emergency personnel at risk and potential to bring COVID-19 to our communities - 2.
+Tree planters arriving from all across Canada: Impact on our medical system and EMERGENCY DEPARTMENT.
+Risk of spreading COVID-19 to our emergency personnel, medical staff, community members and long term care patients. - 3.
+Identify VOLUNTEER patient liaisons who will assist the most vulnerable in self-isolating, travel to home community, ensuring their needs are cared for? - a.
 Binche Whut'en: Kelley Williams is the community Liaison for Binche Members - b.
 Fort St. James: - c.
 Nak'azdli Whut'en: - d.
-Tl'azt'en Nation: - 3.
-Transportation for our displaced community members
+Tl'azt'en Nation: